top of page

 • 2 min read

-Hardening your home should begin now and is frequently combined with other #homerenovations, #homeadditions or other maintenance projects.
-As your #fortlauderdalerenovation and #hurricanehardening specialists, we can help you maximize the protection to your home.
+Hurricane House Hardening 101 your home should begin now and is frequently combined with other #homerenovation, #homeadditions or other maintenance projects as part of the design build Hurricane House Hardening 101 for Design Buildprocess.
+As your #fortlauderdalerenovation and #hurricanehardening specialists, we can help you maximize the protection to your home when we design and build your project for hurricanes.

 By protecting and reinforcing six critical areas, you can strengthen the exterior of your house so wind forces and debris do not create large openings resulting in water intrusion from wind driven rain.